grafana/carbon-relay-ng/docs/validation.md

 We first validate:

-* the message has 3 fields
+* the message has 3 fields with a non-empty key
 * the value parses to an int or float
 * the timestamp is a unix timestamp